slatedocs/slate/source/includes/_persons.md

 though its presence does not necessarily indicated that there are _more_ resources to be fetched.
 The next page may be empty (but then would `next_page_token` would be `null` to confirm that there are no more resources).

+Pass `with_interaction_dates=true` as a query parameter to include dates of the most recent and upcoming interactions with persons.
+When this parameter is included, persons with no interactions will not be returned in the response.

 > Example Request